Dodecane/ZILCraft/README.md

 # ZILCraft
-Looking for the download link? [**Click here**](https://github.com/Dodecane/ZILCraft/releases/download/v0.0.9/ZILCraft-0.0.9.jar)
+Looking for the download link? [**Click here**](https://github.com/Dodecane/ZILCraft/releases/download/v0.0.10/ZILCraft-0.0.10.jar) Supported Minecraft versions: 1.16.3+

 ZILCraft is a plugin which adds Zilliqa wallets to your Spigot Server.<br>
 Players can create their own Zilliqa wallets and send tokens to each other within the game.
-They can even do so without needing to know the recipients address.<br>
+They can even do so without needing to know the recipient's address.<br>

 ## See it in action
 Demo Video